systemsomicslab/mtbinfo.github.io/MS-DIAL/tutorial_amma_2_200131.md

 ### Section 5-4
 ### Compound search for the result curation of peak identification
 The automatic identification process cannot escape from mis-identification.
 MS-DIAL provides the user-interface so that users can manually correct the identification result.
 In this option, you can customize the identification criteria into three levels: “confident”, “unsettled”, and “unknown.”
 For example, in the phospholipid identification, we often determine only the cumulative composition such as PC 36:1 without positions of acyl chains, e.g. PC(18:0/18:1).
 You can add “unsettled” tag to such peaks as the signpost to comment that “we only checked the cumulative composition”.
-Information of identification is available not only in the “peak viewer” but also in the “alignment viewer”.
+Information of identification is available not only in the “Peak spot viewer” but also in the “Alignment spot viewer”.
 Although you only see representative spectra from all samples in the alignment viewer, it is very helpful to make a data matrix and to check your peak identification result.
 Importantly, the curation in the alignment viewer will be reflected in principal component analysis or the output of data matrix.

 ![alt](images/image_53.png)

+A)  Click the icon "Compound search" (shown by encircling in the picture above).
-A)	Mouse double click in each row of the library information to show identification details.
+B)	Click each row of the library information to show identification details.
-B)	Add a tolerance value for identification and click the “Search” button.
+C)	Add a tolerance value for identification and click the “Search” button.
-C)	You can select either “A: Confident”, “B: Unsettled” or “C: Unknown.”
+D)	You can select either “A: Confident”, “B: Unsettled” or “C: Unknown.”

 ### Section 5-5